cran-task-views/TimeSeries/TimeSeries.md

   time/date information.
 - The `"mondate"` class from the `r pkg("mondate")` package facilitates computing with dates in terms of months.
+-  The `r pkg("CFtime")` package encapsulates the CF Metadata Conventions “time” dimension, including all defined calendars.
+It facilitates the processing of climate change projection data.
 - The `r pkg("tempdisagg")` package includes methods for temporal disaggregation and interpolation of a low frequency time series to a higher frequency series.